 All truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident. -Arthur Schopenhauer

-It was estimated by The New England Journal of Medicine in 1985 that the Paleolithic diet provided approximately 400mg of vitamin C to our ancestors.
+It was estimated by researchers that the Paleolithic diet provided approximately 600mg of vitamin C to our ancestors.
 Today, the RDA is 60mg a day for adult males and 75mg a day for adult females.
 Put on your thinking cap for a second and think about that.
 We had 400mg from freshly harvested plants, organ meats, and zero pollution.
 Today, most of the vitamin C is almost absent from our foods due to storage and preparation, while we have satan’s Easter basket of chemicals in the water, air, and soil.

 What about athletes?
 According to Dr. Colgan, Ph.D., who researched vitamin C absorption rates in athletes, he reported a variance with individuals ranging from 100-1000%.
 That’s 900mg to 9,000mg for males.
 Guinea pig studies have found that there is a twenty-fold range in the vitamin C needs of individual guinea pigs for optimal health and that the individual variations in humans are probably just as great.
 Based on stress, illness, heavy metals, 150lbs of sugar consumption per year, air pollution, water contamination, exercise, genetic variants and medications, how much do you think most of us need today?